bburciaga/redux-map-tracker/src/state/actions/README.md

 > The deny action happens if and only if there is not enough positions
 > in recorded positions state.
 This is to avoid any crashes that could
-> happen with turf creating a Linestring feature.
+> happen with turf creating a Polygon feature.

 If the request triggers the SUCCESS action the following actions will be dispatched: